jeffpooley/sdk/docgen/doc-snippets/querying.md

 `{ contains: string; not: true }`

-If you provide an object with a `contains` property and a `not` property set to `true`, it will filter on whether the string does not contain the provided string.
+If you provide an object with a `contains` property and a `not` property set to `true`, the query will filter on whether the string does *not* contain the provided string.

 ```ts
 const { body: pubsNotContainingPub } = await pubpub.pub.getMany({